janosh/blog/src/routes/posts/two-loop-hyperopt/+page.md

 \vec\theta_\text{min} = \argmin_{\vec\theta \in \Scal(\vec\theta)} \; L(\vec\theta).
 $$

-But of course the search space can't change while we're searching it!
+Of course, the search space can't change while we're searching it!
 Luckily, there's a simple fix.
 We just split the problem into two separate minimizations by pulling everything that doesn't depend on the number of layers $n_L$ into an outer loop.
 Hence, two-loop hyperoptimization.
 This yields

 $$
 \vec\theta_\text{min} = \argmin_{\vec\theta_1 \in \Scal_1} \; \argmin_{\vec\theta_2 \in \Scal_2(\vec\theta_1)} \; L(\vec\theta_1, \vec\theta_2),